Myspace: Music

-On March 18, 2019, it was revealed that Myspace had lost all of its user content from 2015 and earlier in botched server migration with no backup, meaning that over 50 million songs and 12 years' worth of content were permanently lost.
-In April 2019, the Internet Archive recovered 490,000 MP3s (1.3 terabytes) "using unknown means by an anonymous academic study conducted between 2008 and 2010".
+On March 18, 2019, it was revealed that Myspace had lost all of its user content from launch until 2015 in a botched server migration with no backup.
+Over 50 million songs and 12 years' worth of content were permanently lost.
+In April 2019, the Internet Archive recovered 490,000 MP3s "using unknown means by an anonymous academic study conducted between 2008 and 2010".
 The songs, which were uploaded between 2008 and 2010, are collectively known as the "MySpace Dragon Hoard".

+Since early 2022, music upload and playback have been disabled on the website.

 MySpaceTV

 On May 16, 2007, Myspace partnered with news publications National Geographic, the New York Times and Reuters to provide professional visual contents on its social-networking Web site.

 On June 27, 2007, Myspace launched MySpaceTV.

 On August 8, 2007, Myspace partnered with satire publication The Onion to provide audio, video and print content to the site.

-On October 22, 2007, Myspace launched its first original web series Roommates, which intended to give its users a television-like experience with the interactive benefits of the Internet.
+On October 22, 2007, Myspace launched its first original web series, Roommates, which intended to give its users a television-like experience with the interactive benefits of the Internet.

 On February 27, 2008, TMZ launched its web channel on MySpaceTV.

 On April 21, 2008, Myspace signed a deal with Byron Allen's Entertainment Studios that brought programming such as the syndicated series Comics Unleashed with Byron Allen, Entertainers with Byron Allen, Beautiful Homes and Great Estates, and Designer Fashions & Runways to MySpaceTV.